mpbohorquezc/GeostatFunct/README.md

 library(SpatFD)
 library(gstat)

-# load data and coordinates
+# Load data and coordinates
 data(AirQualityBogota)

 #s_0 nonsampled location.
 It could be data.frame or matrix and one or more locations of interest